the-good-news-that-mark-said/the-good-news-that-mark-said.github.io/index.md

 I didn't come to call the good people, but the bad-thing-doers."

 Now John's students and the Pharisees were not eating.
+<small>The Pharisees didn't eat on Mondays and Thursdays.
+Not eating was a sign of being sad.</small>
 People said to Jesus, "Why is it that John's students and the Pharisees do not eat, but your students do?".
 Jesus said to them, "The wedding party eats while the husband-to-be is with them, don't they?
 As long as he is with them, they cannot avoid eating.